 Your doctor may recommend one or more of the following treatments for abnormal levels of TSH:

 Hypothyroidism (high TSH)

 - natural thyroxine hormone extracts and supplements

-- eating or consuming less of substances that affect levothyroxine absorption, such as fiber, soy, iron, or calcium
+- consuming less of substances that affect levothyroxine absorption, such as fiber, soy, iron, or calcium

 Hyperthyroidism (low TSH)